Champions League preview: Liverpool and Manchester City one step away from reaching semi-finals

 Liverpool have one foot in the semi-final after leaving Lisbon with a 3-1 over Benfica last Tuesday, while City take a slender 1-0 advantage to Atletico Madrid.

-If Jurgen Klopp's side go through as expected against Benfica at Anfield on Wednesday night they will play either Bayern Munich or Villarreal in the semi-final.

-Meanwhile, City or Atletico will face the winners of Tuesday night's semi-final between Real Madrid and Chelsea.
+If Jurgen Klopp's side go through as expected against Benfica at Anfield on Wednesday night they will play Villarreal in the semi-final, while City or Atletico will face Real Madrid in the last four.

 Heading into Wednesday's Champions League quarter-final second-leg clash Man City hold a slender 1-0 lead over Atletico Madrid thanks to Kevin De Bruyne's goal at the Etihad Stadium as they bid to stay on course for the treble.